Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Best practices for creating accurate 3D models

 Any successful modeling process should begin with comprehensive scan planning that keeps the modeling requirements in mind.
 Knowing how the model is going to be used in the future will help scanning teams ensure the appropriate coverage of the most critical areas, adjusting the resolution settings and capturing the necessary level of detail without storing excessive information.
-This coordination between modeling and scanning teams can prevent supplemental scanning sessions and expensive rework when prepared correctly.
+Coordination between modeling and scanning teams can prevent supplemental scanning sessions and expensive rework when prepared correctly.

 The creation of a clear modeling plan before any production work is started can offer essential guidance for different stages in the conversion process.
 Such plans should define: